spanners/dissertation/dissertation/sections/pilot1.markdown

   section of code I'm thinking about.
 Instead, I use it as a 'bookmark' to track what I'm currently implementing, and may scroll around to other parts.

-My hope is that the result of this dissertation will be a list of observed cognitive easing/loading that each language produces for users, much like an advantage/disadvantage comparison:
+At this point my goal of this dissertation is to obtain a list of observed cognitive easing/loading that each language produces for users, much like an advantage/disadvantage comparison: